Kong/google-marketplace-kong-app/README.md

 ## Installing

-Run the following commands from within `kong-ce` folder.
+Run the following commands from within the `kong-ce` folder.

 Do a one time setup for application CRD: